26 sept., 2016

 It's Personal: Creative Marketing that Matters

-Marketing today is all about creating personal experiences that connects with the hearts, minds and desires of consumers.
+Marketing today is all about creating personal experiences that connect with the hearts, minds, and desires of consumers.
 Yet even as technology makes it easier than ever to connect individually with consumers, many consumers are switching off and opting out.

 After all, as Joanna L. Catalano, Head of Creative Agency APAC Business, Google, put it: “The budgets aren’t getting bigger, and ads have to work more effectively.”

 The first step is dispensing old stereotypes.
-J. Walter Thompson’s Female Tribes research has shown just nine percent of women feel any connection to the ads they see, and two-thirds of Asian women want to see more role models onscreen, both in film and advertising.
-Shereen Daver, Global Director of Female Tribes for J. Walter Thompson, talked about what this means for brands who take the lead in changing the conversation around women as consumers.
+JWT’s Female Tribes research has shown just nine percent of women feel any connection to the ads they see, and two-thirds of Asian women want to see more role models onscreen, both in film and advertising.
+Shereen Daver, Global Director of Female Tribes for JWT, talked about what this means for brands who take the lead in changing the conversation around women as consumers.

 Rod Findley, Executive Creative Director for C2K Communications, laid out the next wave of reality – Virtual, Augmented and Mixed.
 With a TV commercial or a movie, people aren’t in control.
 With a VR experience, they are, which sears the experience into the memory.